An ad-free and cookie-free website.

 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for Fortinet Inc. Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how FTNT stock compares to 2,000+ US-based stocks, and to peers in the Electronic Technology sector and Computer Communications industry.
+We show how FTNT stock compares to 2,000+ US-based stocks, and to peers in the Information sector and Data Processing, Hosting, and Related Services industry.